notaspirit/VolumetricSelection2077/README.md

 Note that the versioning is epoch semantic => [Epoch * 1000 + MAJOR].MINOR.PATCH.PRERELEASE[INDEX]

+Roadmeshes and occluder resources are expected to fail, as well as any modded resources, if anything else fails or you have any other feedback please open an issue for it on GitHub.

 ## Instructions
 1. Installation
     1. CET Mod